Beethovenfest: 2005

 The festival took place from 8 September until 2 October.
 The theme was Liberté - the keyword of the enlightenment and battle cry of the French Revolution.
 After the Bohemian-Moravian focus in the previous year, the organizers emphasise this time on the relation between Beethoven and French music.
 In 64 events and an extensive schedule, the festival offered an insight of major importance, which had revolutionary ideas and changes on Beethoven and his music, but emphasised the creativity of the French composers such as Hector Berlioz, Claude Debussy and Maurice Ravel.

 2006

 The Beethovenfest took place in Bonn from 31 August until 1 October.
-The programm was themed Russia.
+The program was themed Russia.